 - Preheat the oven to 400 F.

-- Stir the whipped potatoes until they are a soft, then spread them evenly over the meat and veggie mixture in the skillet.
+- Stir the whipped potatoes until they are soft, then spread them evenly over the meat and veggie mixture in the skillet.
 (Don't have an oven proof skillet?
 Assemble in a 9x13-inch casserole dish.)

 - Fluff the potatoes with a fork to make them textured, then brush them with egg white.
 Sprinkle the grated cheddar cheese and smoked paprika evenly on top.